-- The resampled carbon stock measurements must statistically agree with the project's carbon stock measurements using a two-tailed Student's t-test at the 90% confidence interval.
-If the project's carbon stock inventory is comprised of permanent plots that may be efficiently relocated by the verifier, this test shall be paired.
-Otherwise, this test shall be unpaired; - For paired tests, a minimum of 5% of the original forest inventory must be resampled.
-For unpaired tests, the number of resampling plots to be installed shall be no less than 5% of the original forest inventory plot count; - If the carbon stock inventory has been stratified, resampling may include the lesser of either 1) five (5) strata selected by the verifier based on a strategic assessment of risk, or 2) fewer than five (5) strata comprising ≥90% of the proportional project carbon stocks.
-The Student's t-test(s) may be performed either independently by strata, or at a consolidated project level, so long as absence of bias and statistical agreement of the t-test(s) can be demonstrated; and - Resampling plot allocation must be based on a strategic assessment of risk, proportional carbon stocking, proportional acreage, or another reasonable and demonstrably non-biased method.
+- If the forest inventory has been stratified, resampling may include the lesser of either 1) five (5) strata selected by the verifier based on a strategic assessment of risk, or 2) fewer than five (5) strata comprising ≥90% of the proportional project carbon stocks.
+The Student's t-test(s) may be performed either independently by strata, or at a consolidated project level, so long as absence of bias and statistical agreement of the t-test(s) can be demonstrated; and - Resampling plot allocation may be based on a strategic assessment of risk, proportional carbon stocking, proportional acreage, or another reasonable and demonstrably non-biased method.
 Plot selection and resampling sequence must be systematic and non-biased.
 This might be accomplished by assigning a plot sequence prior to the field visit and progressing through the sequence until both the minimum number of resampling plots and the required statistical agreement are reached.